deepjia/v2net/README.md

 **⚠️ IMPORTANT ⚠️**

-I changed names & prerequisites of some extensions in version 0.3.0 (alpha).

-Please backup and review your `profile.ini` and satisfy the prerequisites before upgrading.
+You need to backup profiles before upgrade, if you have a version lower than 0.4.6.

-Profiles had been moved out of the app folder since version 0.4.6 (alpha).
+Some settings had been moved from `profile.ini` to `setting.ini` since version 0.5.0 (alpha).

 ## Introduction
 V2Net is a network assistant tool for macOS.